AfroLatino/aws-bootcamp-cruddur/journal/week8.md

     --distribution-config file://dist-config-disable.json
 ```

-Please find bwlo the disabled distribution:
+Please find the disabled distribution below:

 ![disabled](https://user-images.githubusercontent.com/78261965/234672669-5fa7aa9a-1af6-4c06-be1c-c1b3d041f05b.png)

 When a distribution is disabled, you can delete it.
-To delete a distribution, you must use the --if-match option to provide the distribution's ETag.
-To get the ETag, use the get-distribution or get-distribution-config command.

-To get a CloudFront distribution

 Then delete the distribution using the command below:

 aws cloudfront delete-distribution \
     --id E1QWQFTW851VU \
-    --if-match E1HHDOGRIDL61M
+    --if-match E1G2ZYD01NQ8HQ

 When successful, this command has no output.